Enderbyte-Programs/Justintime-Compressed-C/README.md

         -v (--verbose): Print verbose output
         --allowbadext: Do operation even if the input file has a disallowed extension
         --showout: Show compiler output during build
+        --nocache: Do not add this file to cache
+        --rebuild: Do not check cache and force rebuild
+        --checkcache: Check if program is in cache but do not run

 Credits: